 The Council may from time to time need to process special categories of personal data and criminal records personal data.
 The Council and members of staff must only process special categories of personal data and criminal records personal data where there is also one or more of these special lawful bases for processing.
-Before processing any special categories of personal data and criminal records personal data compliance manager so that they may assess whether the processing complies with one or more of these special conditions.
+Before processing any special categories of personal data and criminal records personal data, you must notify our data compliance manager so that they may assess whether the processing complies with one or more of these special conditions.